Do You Qualify for Idaho’s 3% Waste Oil Heater Investment Tax Credit?

 Offsetting the Costs of Waste Oil Heating and Cooling Systems

-Idaho doesn’t have incentive programs in place for waste oil recycling or recycling equipment, but it does offer businesses an opportunity to earn a 3% investment tax credit for purchasing new depreciable equipment used in the state.
+Unfortunately, Idaho doesn’t have incentive programs for waste oil recycling or recycling equipment.
+However, it does allow businesses to receive a 3% investment tax credit for purchasing new depreciable equipment used in the state.
 The investment tax covers depreciable assets, including equipment and machinery, other tangible property, and petroleum storage facilities.
-Talk to a local tax professional to see if a high-efficiency waste oil heating and cooling system qualifies for credit.
-Combined with the energy savings associated with high efficiency technology, the credit may make investing in alternative energy more appealing.
+In many cases, a waste oil heating and cooling system qualifies for the tax credit.

 Idaho State Regulations Regarding Waste Oil